 Why stay here?

-- Has an indoor swimming pool, a well-equipped fitness centre, and personalised services.
+• Indoor pool, fitness centre, and personalised services.

 Why stay in the French Quarter?